 Low Complement C4 Levels

 Factors shown here are commonly associated with low complement C4 levels.
-Low levels are often found in autoimmune conditions or when there are issues that interfere with C4 production (e.g. liver disease) [R].
+Low levels are often found in autoimmune conditions or when there are issues that interfere with C4 production (e.g. liver disease) .

 1) Autoimmune Disease

 Patients with lupus can have persistently low C4 levels (< 10 mg/dL).
-Alternatively, they can have fluctuating levels, with low levels corresponding to disease flares [R].
+Alternatively, they can have fluctuating levels, with low levels corresponding to disease flare-ups .

 Low C4 levels are also found in:

 However, in another autoimmune disease, rheumatoid arthritis, C4 levels can be either low, normal, or high.
 Blood levels may also differ from joint levels .

-In an observational study, 66 patients with hepatitis C had low complement C4 levels compared to 50 healthy people [R].
+In an observational study, 66 patients with hepatitis C had low complement C4 levels compared to 50 healthy people .

-Chronic liver disease patients also have lower complement C4 levels.
+Chronic liver disease patients may also have lower complement C4 levels.
 In an observational study of over 120 people, liver disease patients (primary biliary cirrhosis, chronic active hepatitis, and cirrhosis) had significantly lower complement C4 levels .

 4) Beta Thalassemia